jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-0-README.md

 (`npm start` at the root of your starter, which is the same level as your `package.json`).

-We will now navigate to your browser and open DevTools.
+We will now navigate to your browser and open the DevTools.
 If you look at your console, you should see a warning message from React that says your `Context.Provider` is missing a `value` prop.
 This means that we have successfully created our context provider, but now we must deal with this